US appeals court upholds New Jersey limit on ammunition

 PHILADELPHIA (AP) — A split U.S. appeals court has upheld a New Jersey law that limits the amount of ammunition a single gun magazine can hold.

-A law passed this year limits most gun owners to magazines that hold 10 rounds of ammunition instead of the 15-round limit in place since 1990.
+A law passed this year limits most gun owners there to magazines that hold 10 rounds of ammunition instead of the 15-round limit in place since 1990.

-U.S. Circuit Judge Patty Shwartz says in a ruling Wednesday that the law balances the state’s interest in public safety with the rights of individuals to defend their homes.
-The 2-1 ruling denies a gun-rights’ group motion for a temporary injunction to stop the law from taking effect.
+U.S. Circuit Judge Patty Shwartz wrote that the law balances the state’s interest in public safety with the rights of individuals to defend their homes.
+The 2-1 ruling Wednesday denied a motion by a gun-rights group for a temporary injunction to stop the law from taking effect.

-New Jersey officials hope the lower limit could thwart mass shooters if they have to stop to reload.
+New Jersey officials hope the ban on large capacity magazines could thwart mass shooters if they have to stop to reload.
+About seven other states, the District of Columbia and several cities have similar limits.

 Most Read Nation & World Stories